A kite is a parallelogram only when it is a rhombus. Is this statement true or false?

 A kite is generally not considered a parallelogram because a kite is a quadrilateral whose four sides can be grouped into two pairs of sides of the same length that are adjacent to each other.
 In contrast, a parallelogram also has two pairs of sides of the same length, but they are opposite each other rather than adjacent.

-On the other hand, if in a quadrilateral all the sides are equal and opposite sides are parallel, we have a rhombus.
-If all the sides are equal and all the angles of the quadrilateral are 90°, then we have a square.
+On the other hand, if in a quadrilateral, all the sides are equal and the opposite sides are parallel, it becomes a rhombus.
+If all the sides are equal and all the angles of the quadrilateral are 90°, then it becomes a square.

-As you can see in this diagram, a square is a rhombus which is a kite, and a kite is a quadrilateral.
-But a kite is not always a rhombus.
-That is why in general, a kite is not considered a parallelogram.
+As you can see in this diagram, a square is a rhombus which is a kite, and a kite is a quadrilateral, but a kite is not always a rhombus.
+Hence, a kite is not considered to be a parallelogram.